Palm Bay, Florida: Utilities Department

-In 2009 the utilities department had 545 mi of water lines, 300 mi of sewer lines, 2,250 fire hydrants, and 120 full-time equivalent employees.
+In 2009, the utilities department had 545 mi of water lines, 300 mi of sewer lines, 2,250 fire hydrants, and 120 full-time equivalent employees.

 Public safety

 Police Department

-The City of Palm Bay Police Department is authorized 172 sworn police officers, in addition to numerous civilian and support personnel.
+The City of Palm Bay Police Department is authorized 206 sworn police officers, in addition to numerous civilian and support personnel.
 The police agency is broken into various sections, such as the Uniform Services Division, Support Services Division, and the Criminal Investigations Division.
 Each section assigns officers to various tasks, such as patrol, traffic enforcement, training officers, detectives, and similar tasks.
 There are three police districts within the city.
 Police officers are assigned to each district.

 A 2009 survey indicated that the city was ranked 263 out of 400 in crime statistics, with #1 being the worst.
 Crimes included murder, rape, robbery, aggravated assault, burglary, and motor vehicle theft.

 In 2011, Skype was used 32 times to obtain warrants promptly.

 Fire Department

-Palm Bay Fire Rescue consists of about a hundred firefighters and six stations.
+Palm Bay Fire Rescue consists of 161 firefighters and seven stations.
 Most firefighters work 24 hour shifts followed by 48 hours off.
-The Palm Bay Fire Department responded to over 12,000 calls in 2011.
+The Palm Bay Fire Department responded to 18,777 calls in 2023 (ESO Ad-Hoc Data).

+The fire department operates from 6 fire stations.

+Fire Station 1 assigned units - Engine 1, Truck 1, Squad 1, District Chief 1, Brush 21, TRT 1, and TRT Trailer.

+Fire Station 2 assigned units - Engine 2, Squad 2, District Chief 2, Brush 2, and Air 2.

+Fire Station 3 assigned units - Engine 3, Tender 3 and Brush 3.

+Fire Station 4 assigned units - Engine 4, Tender 4 and Brush 4.

+Fire Station 5 assigned units - Engine 5, Tender 5 and Brush 5.

+Fire Station 6 assigned units - Engine 6 and Brush 6.

-In May 2008 (Mothers Day Fires) a wild fire was started that burned a total of almost 26000 acres—40 mi2, 30 homes were destroyed and 140 were damaged.
+In May 2008 (Mothers Day Fires), a wild fire was started that burned a total of almost 26000 acres—40 mi2, 30 homes were destroyed and 140 were damaged.
 Firefighters from Palm Bay and across the state fought the fires around the clock.

-In 2006, they became the highest paid fire department in the county.
-In 2010, average compensation exceeded $68,000 annually.
-Supplements earned during a year were also eligible for retirement.
-Thus a 2010 retiree, a 47-year-old with a former salary of $75,540, was receiving an $86,580 pension annually.

 In 2013, the city concluded an agreement with the county to furnish fire and emergency medical aid to whichever governmental unit was closer to the problem: a Palm Bay unit or a Brevard County unit.

+On September 13, 2024, Palm Bay Fire Rescue held a groundbreaking ceremony for Fire Station 7 located in the northeast section of the city.
+This new fire station will be able to accommodate future growth in the department.
+Response times will be decreased with the addition of fire station 7.
+A ladder truck and squad will be assigned to fire station 7.
+Currently, there are plans for temporary fire stations located in the northwest (Fire Station 8) and the southeast (Fire Station 9).
+These fire stations are needed to align with current and projected growth in the city.